Canon T5 vs Panasonic G9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5 and G9 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Panasonic G9 Manual.

 So what conclusions can be drawn?
 Is the Canon T5 better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.